AlepilDev00/Build-Company-Home-Page/README.md

 ## Overview

 This website was created to practice HTML5 and CSS3 learned in Codecademy Full-Stack Engineer career path.
-The project is called "Codecademy Challenge Project: Company Home Page with Flexbox".
+The project is called "Challenge Project: Company Home Page with Flexbox".

 ## Project Goals